oracle-livelabs/apex/image-semantic-search/5-edit-application/5-edit-application.md

 - Create a Search Page for image-to-image search, where users can upload an image to find visually similar posted images.

-- Modify the Timeline region to embed and display posted images using the image vector provider for similarity-based retrieval.
+- Edit the Timeline region to automatically generate image embeddings using the image vector provider whenever a new image is posted.
+These embeddings are stored in the database to support future semantic searches.

 ## Task 1:  Create Search Configuration for Text-Based Search